mattermost/docs/source/integrations/cloud-bot-accounts.rst

 Plugins can create bot accounts through an ``EnsureBot`` helper function.
 For an example, see `the Demo Plugin <https://github.com/mattermost/mattermost-plugin-demo/blob/master/server/configuration.go#L210-L217>`_.

-Bots created by a plugin use the plugin's ID as the creator, unless otherwise specified by the plugin.
+Bots created by a plugin use the plugin's ID as the creator unless otherwise specified by the plugin.

 Frequently Asked Questions
 -----------------------------